cmilr/Visual-Studio-For-Mac-Dark-Syntax-HoneyBees/README.md

-# Honey Bees: Syntax Highlighting Theme for Xamarin Studio
+# Honey Bees: Syntax Highlighting Theme for Xamarin Studio & Microsoft Visual Studio for Mac
 A colorful yet easy-on-the-eyes color scheme for Xamarin Studio.
 I developed Honey Bees with only one thing in mind — readability.
 I hope you find it helpful.